-Saving YouTube videos onto a PC is possible, even though YouTube would rather you not do it.
-While you may want to watch clips when you're without a signal, or download them in case the clips are taken down, you'll need to circumvent the service to get it done, which is often done with an app or website commonly referred to as a YouTube downloader.
+Saving MP4 versions of YouTube videos onto a PC is possible, even though YouTube would rather you not do it.
+While you may want to watch clips when you're without a signal, or download them in case the clips are taken down, you'll need to circumvent the service to get it done, which is often done with an app or website commonly referred to as a YouTube downloader (or MP4 converter).

 Oh, and since you're taking a risk by going against YouTube's rules, we've got an explanation on your risk at the bottom of the page.

-How can I download YouTube videos to watch offline on a PC?
+How can I download .MP4 files of YouTube videos to watch offline on a PC?

 OnlineVideoConverter is the best YouTube downloader for easily pulling videos on a PC.
 The catch?
 This site often runs nauseating ads, and sites like these — that offer a free service that people often pay for — often spam users with notifications, as documented here.